laurencebradford/site-series/readme.md

 2. Get pages routed up correctly

 #### TO-DO: PRIORITY
-1. only signed in accounts being able to view posts
+1. only signed in accounts being able to view posts > done, but janky

 2. invite only login access. -- how to do this!?

-3. add stylus. ugly at first, it's OK.
+3. ~~add stylus. ugly at first, it's OK.~~

 4. hosting ... hm. ? later day.

-5. wtf is going on with dashboard ..
+5. ~~wtf is going on with dashboard .. ~~

 #### TO-DO: NON-PRIORITY
-1. commenting from the users.
+1. ~~commenting from the users.~~
 2. invite only, invite only, INVITE ONLYYYYY people can see these posts.
+3. set up alerts, when someone trys to access /blog , etc, when not logged in.

-##### thoughts ...
+##### questions ...
+1. How do I test it?
+2. How do I know it is secure?
+3. Do I have appropriate code in the respective server and client blocks?
+Or switch it up?
+4. Is my blog redirect the best way to handle the situation?
+5. What is going on in the meteor mongo db ...
-somehow attach the email list to the app, like as a file? hm.
+6. Oh, and how do I do invite only?! somehow attach the email list to the app, like as a file? hm.

 #### resources
 1. (like blog thing from differential - https://github.com/Differential/meteor-blog